 Alpha-1 antitrypsin deficiency; seen in emphysema.

-43. How is the onset of emphysema?
+43. How is the onset of this disease?

 It is usually a slow onset.